E-file rejection R0000-507-01: Someone has already filed a return with the IRS this year using your dependent's Social Security number (SSN)

-If you verified that you entered each dependent's information in TurboTax correctly, you can be certain that another taxpayer, such as an ex-spouse, has already claimed the dependent on their return.
+If you verified that your dependent(s) have been entered correctly, you can be certain that another taxpayer, such as an ex-spouse, has already claimed the dependent on their return.
 Here's what to do next:

-- First, make sure you can claim this dependent and that the other person (if known) cannot.
+- First, make sure you can rightfully claim this dependent and that the other person (if known) cannot.

 - If you discover you cannot claim this dependent, delete the dependent from your return and then re-file your return.

 - If you believe you can rightfully claim the dependent, print and mail your return, as you will not be able to e-file it.

 - The IRS will process your return as usual, and issue your tax refund if you are getting one.

 - In a few months, the IRS will contact you as well as the other taxpayer to determine which taxpayer is legally entitled to claim the dependent.